jmar777/node-async-router/README.md

 # node-async-router

-node-async-router is a patched version of [pillarjs/router](https://github.com/pillarjs/router) that adds support for ES2016 (ES7) async functions.
+node-async-router is a patched version of [pillarjs/router](https://github.com/pillarjs/router) that adds support for ES2016/ES7 async functions.

-This module is _not_ a compiler, transpiler, shim, polyfill, or anything else that modifies your code or the runtime environment, so if you want to use async functions you will need to use something like [Babel](https://babeljs.io/).
+This module is _not_ a compiler, transpiler, shim, polyfill, or anything else that modifies your code or runtime environment, so if you want to use async functions you will still need to use something like [Babel](https://babeljs.io/).

 ## Quick Example (Express)